wanchain/wanchain-cross-sdk/README.md

   let task = await bridge.createTask(assetPair, 'mint', amount, fromAccount, toAccount, wallet);
 } catch(err) {
   console.error(err);
+  /* createTask will check the task context and may throw the following error:
+    "Invalid fromAccount"
+    "Missing fromAccount"
+    "Invalid toAccount"
+    "Missing wallet"
+    "Invalid wallet"
+    "Amount is too small to pay the network fee"
+    "Smg timeout"
+    "Less than minQuota"
+    "Exceed maxQuota"
+    "Amount is too small to activate smg" "Insufficient balance"
+    "Amount is too small to activate toAccount" "Insufficient gas"
+    "Insufficient asset"
+  */
 }
 ```
 The tasks will be automatically scheduled, once it is successfully completed, the "redeem" event will be emitted, if it fails, the "error" event will be emitted.